isomerpages/moe-anglicanhigh/_student-development/Sexuality Education.md

 You may click here for more information on MOE Sexuality Education.

-### OVERVIEW OF ANGLICAN HIGH SCHOOL’S SEXUALITY EDUCATION PROGRAMME FOR 2022
+### OVERVIEW OF ANGLICAN HIGH SCHOOL’S SEXUALITY EDUCATION PROGRAMME FOR 2023

 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click here for more information on the scope of Sexuality Education in the school curriculum.
+You may click [here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education/scope-and-teaching-approach) for more information on the scope of Sexuality Education in the school curriculum.

 5. The subjects that incorporate topics on sexuality include: